+King's20 is a year-long Accelerator programme aimed at supporting the 20 brightest ventures from King's to reach their potential.
 Ventures can be at any stage of their development and the accelerator is open to all King's students, staff and alumni.

 You'll receive an estimated £60,000 support which includes:

-- Office space for up to 6 team members in our beautiful new coworking space in Bush House, 30 Aldwych
+- Office space for up to 5 team members in our beautiful new coworking space in Bush House, 30 Aldwych

-- Weekly coaching from Experts in Residence
+- Weekly coaching from 8 Experts in Residence

 - Workshops covering subjects such as Customer Segmentation, Financial Modelling, Startup Law, Sales, Digital Marketing, Design and Public Speaking

 - Support in building leadership, resilience skills and an entrepreneurial mindset.

 "The Experts in Residence have been fantastic – we’ve taken so much from their support and guidance.
 We’re unbelievably lucky to have a team like that available to help us out each week!”
 Sabba and Tim, Co-founders of Veed